appy1608/ACL2023/README.md

 # ACL2023

-This is the repository for the ACL 2023 full paper [Peeking inside the black box: A Commonsense-Aware Generative Framework for Explainable Complaint Detection](https://2023.aclweb.org/program/accepted/#long-papers).
+This is the repository for our ACL 2023 (Mains) paper [Peeking inside the black box: A Commonsense-Aware Generative Framework for Explainable Complaint Detection](https://2023.aclweb.org/program/accepted/#long-papers).

 **X-CI Dataset**